Full-Day Hiroshima Day Trip from Kyoto

 Take Aways

-Heading back to the mainland, we’ll proceed back to the train station, where we’ll begin our return journey.
+Heading back to the mainland, we’ll proceed to the train station, where we’ll begin our return journey.
 We’ll leave this walk with a deeper understanding of the history of Hiroshima, the terror and destruction that the atomic bomb wreaked upon the city, and how it revitalized itself into a vibrant, thriving city.
-We’ll also get a taste of Japanese spirituality, by visiting one of the nation’s most famous shrines on Miyajima Island.
+We’ll also get a taste of Japanese spirituality by visiting one of the nation’s most famous shrines on Miyajima Island.

 Where does it start?
 Where does it end?
 You'll meet near Kyoto Station.
 The confirmation email will have the exact spot.
 After your busy day in Hiroshima, you will return to Kyoto with your guide and end the tour there.

 Are train tickets included?
-Your return bullet train tickets are included in your order and your guide will purchase them ahead of time.
+Your return bullet train tickets are included in your order, and your guide will purchase them ahead of time.
 There will likely be additional entrance fees or public transport tickets that occur once you are in Hiroshima, so it's a good idea to have some local currency or a credit card on hand for these.

-I have a JR Pass, can I use it instead of the train ticket that the guide will buy for me?
+I have a JR Pass.
+Can I use it instead of the train ticket that the guide will buy for me?

-Unfortunately not: the only way for you to sit with the guide on the train is by using tickets bought directly by the guide, therefore you must purchase tickets through us.
+Unfortunately, not: the only way for you to sit with the guide on the train is by using tickets bought directly by the guide; therefore, you must purchase tickets through us.

 Is this tour suitable for children?
 This walk is not a part of our official family program.
 Being 12 hours long and involving significant travel time and walking, this tour can be tricky to manage with children.
 For a day trip from Kyoto that is less time-intensive and more family-friendly, see our Nara Day Trip.